rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DFV: I'd say you should move on and try again.

-AWB:  We'll go ahead and move on to the 15 minute items
+AWB:  We'll go ahead and move on to the 15 minute items.

 ## 10.i.a.
 Template Literal Updates